 rebalancing or yield strategies, and keep operational and reserve wallets

-under one Entity Secret and API surface.
+under one entity secret and API surface.

 Automated payouts